bertiespell/Signals/README.md

 I'd love the opportunity to develop these ideas, and implement a production ready version of this idea.
 I've loved building on the ICP and have felt very inspired by the idea of building a completely decentralized app.
 Thanks so much for reading if you made it this far.
 I'm always very happy to hear feedback and of course - to make new connections - so feel free to reach out.

 Made with <3 by Bertie Spell

+Debugging: Sometimes the dfx deploy seems to go wrong :| I think it's when it's running in two places, but I'm really not sure, best effort invovles:

+-   dfx stop (in both internet-identity and Signals)
+-   delete .dfx folder
+-   dfx start (in Signals)
+-   dfx deploy (in Signals)
+-   dfx deploy (internet-identity)
+-   npm start (in internet-indentity) (this needs port 8000)
+-   npm start (in Signals) this now falls back to 80001

+If in